google/koladata/docs/cheatsheet.md

 # Fail as ds3.get_bag() has more contents than ds1.get_bag()
 kd.testing.assert_equivalent(ds1, ds3.S[0])

-# It works for DataBags too
+# It works for DataBags too, it checks that DataBags have the same content and
+# their fallbacks have the same content respectively.
 kd.testing.assert_equivalent(ds1.get_bag(),
                              ds2.get_bag())